Marco-Mendivil-Carboni/mutare/README.md

 - Agents may **duplicate** or **die** according to environment and phenotype specific rates (`rates_birth` and `rates_death`).
 - The offspring's phenotype is sampled from the parent's phenotypic strategy.
 - The offspring inherits the parent's phenotypic strategy, but with probability `prob_mut` it suffers a random mutation and changes completely.
-- At every simulation step, the population is capped at its initial size and reinitialized if extinction is reached.
+- At every simulation step, the population is capped at its initial size (`n_agents`) and reinitialized if extinction is reached.
+- Initially, if `strat_phe` is set, all agents will share that same strategy; otherwise, they will each have a random strategy.

 During the simulation, every `steps_per_save` steps, the following observables are computed and saved:
 - Current simulation time